Important Information for Immigrants

 - Prioritize deportation of certain immigrants (this encompasses not only “criminals” but a range of other categories, including those who have been charged with a crime but not convicted)

-Executive Order Three: “Protecting the Nation from Foreign Terrorist Entry into the United States”
+Executive Order Three (Rewritten): “Protecting the Nation from Foreign Terrorist Entry into the United States”

-- An unprecedented travel ban in that it excludes entry into our country based on where someone was born.
-The order applies to Iran, Iraq, Somalia, Syria, Libya, Sudan, and Yemen.
+- Revokes and replaces the original EO.
+Includes an unprecedented travel ban in that it excludes entry into our country based on where someone was born.
+The order now applies to Iran, Somalia, Syria, Libya, Sudan, and Yemen.
 Currently halted.

-- A suspension of America’s refugee program for 120 days, which will effectively grind refugee resettlement here to a halt.
+- Includes a suspension of America’s refugee program for 120 days, which will effectively grind refugee resettlement here to a halt.
 This is because many of the requirements of refugees, such as security screenings and medical exams, are time-limited and will expire by the time the ban is lifted.

-- Reduces the number of refugees we will accept from 110,000 to 50,000 and bans all refugees from Syria, reneging on our nation’s pledge to the world to provide refuge to these most imperiled people.
+- Reduces the number of refugees we will accept from 110,000 to 50,000, reneging on our nation’s pledge to the world to provide refuge to these most imperiled people.

 - Allows states to have a more active role in banning the acceptance of refugees.
 We have seen many governors over the past year seek to shut the door on refugees, and this order grants them more authority to do just that.